 I have briefly mentioned the educational benefits of video games in other posts.
 I’m looking forward to learning more about this subject.
+Please check out the following link.

 Together, let’s begin a journey of “enlightenment” as we get educated.
 Thanks for joining me.